MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/availability-group-configuration-only-replica.md

 In the preceding example, node three is configuration only replica.
 There are no additional options available for the configuration only replica.

-## Compare replica architectures
+## Compare replica architecture availability behavior

+SQL Server 2017 introduces the `REQUIRED_SYNCHRONIZED_SECONDARIES_TO_COMMIT` cluster resource setting.
+This setting guarantees that each transaction is written to a minimum number of secondary replica logs before committing the transaction on the primary replica.
+When you use an external cluster manager, this setting affects both high availability and data protection.
+The default value for the setting depends on the architecture at the time the cluster resource is created.

 ### Two synchronous replicas and a configuration only replica

-An availability group with two synchronous replicas and a configuration only replica provides data protection and may also provide high availability.
-The value assigned to `REQUIRED_SYNCHRONIZED_SECONDARIES_TO_COMMIT` determines how these features are enabled.
-The following table describes the behavior.
+An availability group with two (or more) synchronous replicas and a configuration only replica provides data protection and may also provide high availability.
+The default value for `REQUIRED_SYNCHRONIZED_SECONDARIES_TO_COMMIT` is 0.
+The following table describes availability behavior.

 | |High availability & </br> data protection | Data protection
 |:---|---|---